cisdev2/connect-tools/README.md

 # Connect Tools
-Javascript bookmarklets to help with using Blackboard Connect
+Javascript bookmarklets to help with using Blackboard Connect.

 ## Current Offerings

-- [megaview](megaview.md): Makes some improvements to the grade center.
+- [gradeView](gradeView.md): Makes user interface improvements to the grade center.
+- [releaseView](releaseView.md): Displays advanced adaptive release control details beside assessment names.
+- [groupView](groupView.md): Displays individual group members on the group overview page.

 ## Technical Notes
 To turn any of the source .js files into a bookmarklet: